 Are you still undertaking home visits?

-We are following to the latest Government guidance on social distancing and as such we are not undertaking regular home visits to our families and prospective adopters at this time.
-We are offering phone calls, video calls using various secure platforms and this is working well for our enquirers, assessments and support to families and children.
+We are following to the latest Government guidance on social distancing.
+We are offering phone calls, video calls using various secure platforms.
+We are undertaking a limited number of home visits that are risk assessed and adhering to all the latest guidance from the Government.
+This is working well for our enquirers, assessments and support to families and children.
 This is being reviewed on a regular basis.

 Are you still placing children for adoption?